-While schemes for moving solid targets can be envisaged (Thieberger, Kirk, Weggel, MacDonald, 2003), a flowing liquid target is simpler, and mercury presents itself as the unique liquid metal.
-The liquid target should be in the form of a free jet, rather than being confined in a pipe, since the beaminduced cavitation of the liquid metal can be destructive to solid walls in the immediate vicinity of the interaction region.
+While schemes for moving solid targets can be envisaged (Thieberger, Kirk, Weggel, McDonald, 2003), a flowing liquid target is simpler, and mercury as a high Z material presents itself as the liquid metal.
+The liquid target should be in the form of a free jet, rather than being confined in containment, since the beam-induced cavitation of the liquid metal can be destructive to solid walls in the immediate vicinity of the interaction region.
 Another issue associated with the proton beam is the effect of the energy that it deposits in the target.
 The temperature of the target rises almost instantaneously after the beam pulse, resulting in large internal stresses that might crack a solid target or disperse a liquid target (Kirk et al, 2001).
-In the case of a liquid jet target, the dispersal of the jet by the beam should not be destructive to the surrounding target system components and should not adversely effect the pion production during subsequent beam pulses, either on the microsecond scale if several micro-pulses are extracted from a proton synchrotron, or on the scale of the macro-pulse period.
-The operation of a liquid metal jet inside a strong magnetic field raises several magnetohydrodynamic issues as to possible deformation of the jet's shape and trajectory, as well as the effect of the magnetic field on the beam-induced dispersal of the jet.
+In the case of a liquid jet target, the dispersal of the jet by the beam should not be destructive to the surrounding target system components and should not adversely affect pion production during subsequent beam pulses, either on the microsecond scale, if several micropulses are extracted from a proton synchrotron, or on the scale of the macropulse period.
+The operation of a liquid metal jet inside a strong magnetic field raises several magnetohydrodynamic issues such as possible deformation of the jet's shape and trajectory, as well as the effect of the magnetic field on the beam-induced dispersal of the jet.